kristoff-it/allyourcodebase.com/content/zig/index.md

 working on [TigerBeetle](https://tigerbeetle.com).

-We know of [some cases](https://www.youtube.com/watch?v=124wdTckHNY) where Zig is being used in poduction despite its immaturity.
+We know of [some cases](https://www.youtube.com/watch?v=124wdTckHNY) where Zig is being used in production despite its immaturity.